jjrom/resto-deprecated/README.md

         unzip alternateNames.zip

 Next install the gazetteer within RESTo

+        #
+        # Note : Read this if you are using Fedora, Red Hat Enterprise Linux, CentOS,
+        # Scientific Linux, or one of the other distros that enable SELinux by default.
+        #
+        # SELinux policies for PostgreSQL do not permit the server to read files outside
+        # the PostgreSQL data directory, or the file was created by a service covered by
+        # a targeted policy so it has a label that PostgreSQL isn't allowed to read from.
+        #
+        # To make the itagPopulateDB.sh, run the following command as root
+        #
+        #   setenforce 0
+        #
+        # Then after a successful itagPopulateDB.sh relaunch the command
+        #
+        #   setenforce 1
+        #
         $RESTO_HOME/_install/Gazetteer/installGazetteerDB.sh -F -D $GEONAMES_DIR

 Note : gazetteer contains more than 9 000 000 of toponyms.
 Depending on your server performance, the above step can